Redefining online feedback collection for ServiceOntario

 Facilitating usability testing

-How is customer feedback used by product teams?
+How is customer feedback currently used by product teams?

 We spoke to 15 product teams to discuss common themes and pain points with feedback that is currently collected.
 These interviews helped build shared ownership of the solution and ensure we design with, not just for, the people using these insights.